softprops/lando/README.md

 ## [Documentation](https://softprops.github.io/lando)

-> this project is currently under construction 🚧 👷🏿‍♀️ 👷🏽 👷‍♀️ 👷 🚧
+>  🚧 👷🏿‍♀️ 👷🏽 👷‍♀️ 👷 🚧 this project is currently under construction

 ## 🤔 about

-Lando is a crate for **serverless** HTTP server applications.
+Lando is a crate for **serverless** HTTP applications.

 A number of really great HTTP server crates exist in the [Rust ecosystem](https://crates.io/categories/web-programming::http-server).
 You should check them out!